Pneumococcal Vaccine

 • Identify the types of pneumococcal viruses requiring vaccinations.

-• Summarize the absolute and relative contraindications of the pneumococcal vaccine.
+• Differentiate the absolute and relative contraindications of the pneumococcal vaccine.

-• Review the methods of administering pneumococcal vaccination and eligible patients for each type of vaccine.
+• Evaluate the methods of administering pneumococcal vaccination and eligible patients for each type of vaccine.

-• Explain interprofessional team strategies for improving care coordination and communication to advance pneumococcal vaccination and improve patient outcomes.
+• Describe collaborative team strategies to enhance care coordination and communication for advancing pneumococcal vaccination and improving patient outcomes.

 Indications

 Pneumococcal vaccines are vaccines that work against the bacteria Streptococcus pneumoniae.
-These vaccines come in two formulations, polysaccharide vaccine, and conjugate vaccine.[1][2]
-The advent of pneumococcal vaccines has proven to be a significant advancement in treating and preventing a widespread and sometimes deadly disease process.[3][4]
+These vaccines come in 2 formulations: polysaccharide vaccine and conjugate vaccine.[1][2]
+The advent of pneumococcal vaccines has proven to significantly advance in treating and preventing a widespread and sometimes deadly disease.[3][4]
 Currently, PCV13, PCV15, PPSV23, and PCV20 are used for immunization.
-The CDC and ACIP have revised the recommendations for routine administration of the pneumococcal conjugate vaccine, which is reflected in the administration section.
-In 2021, PCV20 and PCV15 were approved by the FDA for adults aged 18 years and older based on clinical trials that compared antibody responses to PCV20 and PCV15 with those to PCV13.
-In 2022, FDA approved expanded indications for PCV15 to include individuals aged six weeks–17 years.
+The Center for Disease Control (CDC) and Advisor Committee on Immunization Practices (ACIP) have revised the recommendations for routine administration of the pneumococcal conjugate vaccine, which is reflected in the administration section.
+In 2021, PCV20 and PCV15 were approved by the Food and Drug Administration (FDA) for adults aged 18 years and older based on clinical trials that compared antibody responses to PCV20 and PCV15 with those to PCV13.
+In 2022, the FDA approved expanded indications for PCV15, including individuals aged 6 weeks through 17 years.
 PCV15 is anticipated to decrease pneumococcal disease incidence in children as it induces immunity against additional pneumococcal disease-causing serotypes.
-The ACIP (Advisory Committee on Immunization Practices) suggests either PCV20 alone or PCV15 in series with PPSV23 for adults 65 and older and 19 to 64 years with risk factors or underlying medical conditions.[5]
+The ACIP suggests either PCV20 alone or PCV15 in series with PPSV23 for adults 65 and older and 19 to 64 years with risk factors or underlying medical conditions.[5]

-• Children six weeks -five years of age: Prevention of IPD (invasive pneumococcal disease) caused by Streptococcus pneumoniae and for the prevention of otitis media
+• Children age 6 weeks through 5 years: Prevention of IPD (invasive pneumococcal disease) caused by Streptococcus pneumoniae and for the prevention of otitis media

-• Children six years through seventeen years of age: Prevention of IPD caused by Streptococcus pneumoniae
+• Children age 6 through 17 years: Prevention of IPD caused by Streptococcus pneumoniae

-• Adults ≥18 years: Prevention of IPD and pneumonia caused by Streptococcus pneumoniae.[6]
+• Adults age ≥18 years: Prevention of IPD and pneumonia caused by Streptococcus pneumoniae.[6]

 PCV15 (15-valent pneumococcal conjugate vaccine): PCV 15 provides active immunization against serotypes of Streptococcus pneumoniae (1, 3, 4, 5, 6A and 6B, 7F, 9V, 14, 18C, 19A and 19F, 22F, 23F, and 33F).
 It is indicated for:

-• The prevention of IPD caused by Streptococcus pneumoniae in individuals six weeks of age and older
+• The prevention of IPD caused by Streptococcus pneumoniae in individuals age 6 weeks and older

 • PCV13 and PCV15 can be used interchangeably.[7]